VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI.md

 ===========================================================

 If:
-• ST-1 through ST-9 all load cleanly
+• ST-1 through ST-9 all load cleanly, and
-• All rules are applied
+• All rules are applied, and
-• Behavior is locked
+• Behavior is locked,

 Then respond with exactly: